• Skip to primary navigation

 14. ALPS Clean Energy ETF

-The ALPS Clean Energy ETFA invests a minimum of 80% of the fund’s net assets in securities related to the underlying index.
-It invests in companies that support a more sustainable energy future, such as clean technologies—renewable energy sources and any emerging clean energy technology.
+The ALPS Clean Energy ETFA invests at least 80% of the fund’s net assets in securities related to the underlying index.
+It invests in companies that support a more sustainable energy future, such as clean technologies, renewable energy sources, and emerging clean energy technologies.

-CIBC National Trust Company, the index provider, developed the underlying index (the “index provider”), designed to help investors gain exposure to a diversified set of U.S. and Canadian companies that focus on the clean energy sector.
+CIBC National Trust Company, the index provider, developed the underlying index (the “index provider”), designed to help investors gain exposure to a diversified set of U.S. and Canadian companies focusing on the clean energy sector.
 The fund is non-diversified.

 Pros of ALPS Clean Energy ETFA